 Skip to main content

-Status: draft RFC.
+Status: historical draft RFC.
+The current implemented execution surface is described in the SDK and Agent SDK pages; live_trade is no longer a hard-forbidden contract class when SDK or Agent policy explicitly opts in.
 This RFC defines the identity and governance rules that must be settled before SimpleFunctions implements @spfunctions/agent.
 It does not implement a package, endpoint, SDK method, Agent tool, or publish flow.

 First principles